moradaniel/humanResourcesSpringBackEnd/README.md

 ```

 ## ChangeLog
+ - Added integration tests for JWT login and requests
  - Integrated JWT (Json Web Token) for stateless webservice authentication (from vladimir.stankovic)
  - Added UserDetailsService for user authentication
  - Added AccountRepositoryImpl.findByFilter for optimizing queries by using JPQL fetch